 With lead tracking, nurturing is easier than ever.
 If you use CRM software like Salesforce or Zoho, you can even automate many of your nurturing activities, saving time and allowing your sales reps to focus on high-value activities in the sales cycle.

-5 Steps For Tracking Sales Leads
+5 Best Practices For Tracking Sales Leads

-1. Understand the Buying Process
+1. Ensure You Understand the Buying Process

-- Problem recognition: Your potential customer has a problem.
+1. Problem recognition: Your potential customer has a problem.
 Their DVD player broke, their favorite pair of jeans has a big hole in it, or they’re about to fail calculus.
 Whatever the problem is, there’s probably a product or service that can solve it.
 In this case, a new DVD player, a new pair of jeans, or a calculus tutor.

-- Information search: Once the customer is aware of their problem, they start searching for a possible solution.
+2. Information search: Once the customer is aware of their problem, they start searching for a possible solution.
 They may use a search engine or ask friends and family members for advice.

-- Evaluation of alternatives: Most consumers consider several potential solutions before choosing one.
+3. Evaluation of alternatives: Most consumers consider several potential solutions before choosing one.
 For example, a student in danger of failing calculus might research the pros and cons of signing up for Khan Academy versus hiring a professional tutor.

 2. Use a Lead Tracking Software or CRM

 When it comes to tracking leads, there’s no need to reinvent the wheel.
-Instead of storing customer data in Microsoft Excel, Google Sheets, or a similar tool, invest in lead tracking or customer relationship management (CRM) software.
-Pipedrive, Hubspot, Zoho, Salesforce, and other CRM tools take the guesswork out of lead management, leaving your salespeople with more time to close deals.
+Instead of storing customer data in Microsoft Excel or Google Sheets, invest in lead tracking or customer relationship management (CRM) software.

 If you’re ready to buy a lead management software package, look for these features:

-- Integrations: The best CRM software integrates with apps and other tools, increasing efficiency and making it easier for sales teams to achieve their goals.
+• Integrations: The best CRM software integrates with apps and other tools, increasing efficiency and making it easier for sales teams to achieve their goals.

-- Dashboards: A dashboard gives team members access to real-time sales data, enabling them to adjust their priorities as needed.
+• Dashboards: A dashboard gives team members access to real-time sales data, enabling them to adjust their priorities as needed.

-- Customization: A lead management system isn’t all that helpful if it’s not compatible with your company’s workflows.
+• Customization: A lead management system isn’t all that helpful if it’s not compatible with your company’s workflows.
 Look for software that offers some level of customization rather than forcing you to change your lead management process.

-- Social media: Good CRM systems allow you to monitor social media without having to switch platforms.
+• Social media: Good CRM systems allow you to monitor social media without having to switch platforms.

 3. Define Your Data Fields